 Application fees for high capacity well and construction dewatering well system approval requests

 An applicant requesting approval for construction or operation of a high capacity well or well system must submit a $500 application review fee made payable to the Wisconsin Department of Natural Resources, along with the high capacity well or dewatering system application.
 Applications and fees should be mailed to the address listed in the upper left hand corner of the application forms or in the instruction packages found below.

-- High Capacity Well Application Guidance
+- Instructions for New Non-Potable High Capacity Well Application

 - Dewatering Well System Guidance